hackclub/OnBoard/projects/PianoUSBBUS/README.md

 # PIanoUSBBUS

 I made a pcb board for a USB bus to create more USB ports for my laptop.
+It's in the shape of a piano so the USB connectors look like the keys.

+It takes 87$ to create an assembled one + I live in Canada so shipping is an extra 40$.
+I've decided to order the USB type-A connectors seperatly so I can solder it myself.
+This brings my total to $86.88 with shipping (and 3$ for the USB connectors)

 I already wanted to create a USB bus because only one of my USB ports actually works, but I did not know what shape I wanted to make it.
 So, I asked my sister and she said a piano would be cool, and I agreed.